policingthepandemic/methodology-and-data/README.md

-Policing the Pandemic Mapping Project: Data Collection Methodology
+# Policing the Pandemic Mapping Project: Data Collection Methodology

-Draft July 9, 2020

 ### Data collection
 Data on enforcement events is collected using a series of combined approaches: